favouritemary/SPU-Food-Analysis/README.md

 # SPU-Food-Analysis
-An interactive dashboard for examining student responses, justifying the rationale for setting up a food bank within the school
+An interactive dashboard for examining student responses, justifying the rationale for setting up a food bank within the school.

 * Springforth University (SpU) is in the process of establishing an on-campus foodbank in partnership with the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 * However, SpU must substantiate the reasons for UNESCO sponsorship with empirical evidence.